openshift/ci-tools/hack/cloudfront/readme.md

 OpenShift install, this transfer of data is completely free.
 The problem with this solution is that app.ci and all build farms reside in us-east-1, but not all clients are in us-east-1.
 For example, we stand up ephemeral clusters for testing in us-west-2 or GCP.
 When the client is not in the same region as the S3 bucket, transfer costs mount quickly.
-Transferring content to us-west-2 from us-east-1 costs 0.02 USD.
-Transferring data to GCP (which is just considered "the Internet" to AWS) costs between 0.05-0.09 USD.
+Transferring content to us-west-2 from us-east-1 costs 0.02 USD per GB.
+Transferring data to GCP (which is just considered "the Internet" to AWS) costs between 0.05-0.09 USD per GB.
 When you are transferring TB of data, this accumulates to a large monthly expense.

 A partial solution to this is using CloudFront.
 AWS CloudFront can be enabled trivially in the OpenShift registry operator's